shweta-n-gogawale/OnlineRetail_Analytics_App/README.md

 Format: Excel (.xlsx) or CSV (.csv)

 Upload: Use sidebar upload section — no code changes required

-📸 Screenshots
-(Place your actual screenshots in an images/ folder and link them like below)

 📊 Home	📈 Forecast	👥 Segmentation